santa1993/spatial_services/README.md

 ### Prerequisites

-What things you need to run the service on Windows
+What things you need to run the service on Windows 64 bit

 ```
 Python27
 Flask
-Sqlite with Spatialite (64bit)
+Sqlite with Spatialite extension

 ```

 ### Installing

 Install Python27 https://python-xy.github.io/downloads.html, set directories to system path:
+(if you dont't have python download get-pip.py and sqlite3.dll file)

 ```
 C:\Python27